Joyce Keller — Executive Director

 YooRi Kim — Scientific Officer

-YooRi Kim oversees the Foundation’s research and drug development enterprises.
-Previously, she was Senior Associate at the Milken Institute, where she advised philanthropists on how to strategically invest in biomedical research in various fields, including neurology, oncology, psychiatry, genetics, and precision wellness.
-Prior to that, YooRi worked on technology-based economic development initiatives at the Virginia Biotechnology Association.
-As a former member of a pharmaceutical startup, she supported clinical development activities for the company’s flagship product.
+YooRi Kim is Scientific Officer of the Gilbert Family Foundation, where she is on a mission to find effective treatments for neurofibromatosis type 1 (NF1).
+She develops and oversees the Foundation’s research portfolio, which is focused on vision restoration for individuals with NF1 optic pathway glioma, treatment of NF1 brain tumors, and NF1 gene therapies.
+Previously, she served as a medical philanthropy advisor at the Milken Institute, helping philanthropists strategically invest in biomedical research in various fields, including neurology, oncology, psychiatry, genetics, and precision wellness.
 YooRi graduated from the University of Virginia with a bachelor’s degree in biochemistry and a minor in Spanish.
 She received her master’s degree in physiology and biophysics from Virginia Commonwealth University.

 Caroline Morin — Scientific Analyst

-Caroline Morin supports programmatic and research activities within the Foundation.
+Caroline Morin is a Scientific Analyst for the Gilbert Family Foundation.
+She supports the Scientific Officer with programmatic and research activities, as well as new project and initiative development.
 She is also a fellow with Venture for America, a program that supports economic growth in American cities and communities through entrepreneurship.
 She earned her bachelor’s degree from Carnegie Mellon University in Chemical Engineering with an additional major in Biomedical Engineering.